webdriverio/webdriverio/website/docs/Record.md

 title: Record Tests
 ---

-The Chrome DevTools panel has a _Record_ tab that allows users to record and playback automated steps within Chrome.
+Chrome DevTools has a _Recorder_ panel that allows users to record and playback automated steps within Chrome.
 These steps can be exported into WebdriverIO tests making writing test very easy.

 ## What is Chrome DevTools Recorder